VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/navigation.md

 ## Navigation elements

-The main navigation elements in the application are blades.
+The main navigation elements in the application are **blades**.
 Each blade is a separate page with its own functionality and template.
 Blades are not connected to each other, but can be used together by means of special methods.

-The working space consists of blades.
+The **workspace** consists of blades.
 Each new blade is added to the right, hiding the first ones so that only two are available at a time.
 You can open and close new blades, and work with different data at the same time.
 The blade is a fully customizable entity that follows application design patterns.

 ![Blades](../../media/blades.png)